Apply to the Program

 - Occasionally, information sessions need to be canceled due to unforeseen circumstances.
 If this occurs, a notification will be posted as soon as it is available.

-- If you are unable to attend one of these sessions, please make an appointment for an individual meeting with Program Coordinator Kathy Welsch.
+- If you are unable to attend one of these sessions, please make an appointment for an individual meeting with Kathy Welsch, program coordinator.

 - Don't forget: Students in these categories (RN, LPN, RPT, prior bachelor’s, master’s, or doctoral degree) are encouraged to apply directly to other BSN accredited schools, accelerated or second-degree programs.
 Please contact Kathy Welsch with questions about this.